Disney Springs

 Walt conceived the idea for the California Institute of the Arts and made the vision a reality in 1961.
 CalArts offers undergraduate and graduate degree programs through six schools—Art, Critical Studies, Dance, Film/Video, Music, and Theater.
 The Los Angeles Times wrote in 2012 that “directors who had been students in the CalArts’ animation programs had generated more than $26 billion at the box office since 1985.”
 When Walt died in 1966, half of his estate went to the Disney Foundation, and 95 percent of that money benefitted CalArts.

-We hoped you enjoyed reading a little about the charities and causes supported by Walt Disney.
+We hope you enjoyed reading a little about the charities and causes supported by Walt Disney.

 Follow MAIN STREET POP IN on